IBM-Cloud/ibm-cloud-cli-sdk/docs/interface_summary.md

 ]
 ```

-When the output is an empty list the plugin should produce an empty json list (not null).
+When the output is an empty list the plug-in should produce an empty json list (not null).
 For example if there were no account orgs:
 ```
 $ibmcloud account orgs --output json
 []